php-fig/fig-standards/proposed/simplecache.md

 *    **Implementing Library** - This library is responsible for implementing this standard in order to provide caching services to any Calling Library.
-The Implementing Library MUST provide classes which implement the Psr\SimpleCache\CacheItemInterface interfaces.
+The Implementing Library MUST provide classes which implement the Psr\SimpleCache\CacheInterface interfaces.
 Implementing Libraries MUST support at minimum TTL functionality as described below with whole-second granularity.